regislutter/Snippets/README.md

 ###Mac OS X

-Download the *PHP-codeigniter.sublime-completions* file up above, and drop it to *%appdata%\Sublime Text 2\Packages\PHP\* folder.
+Download the *XXX.sublime-snippet* file up above, and drop it to *%appdata%\Sublime Text 2\Packages\HTML\* folder.
 Should work immediately
 You need also access to your library, type this command line in the Terminal :

     $ chflags nohidden ~/Library/